 In the F1 station, the adapter connector and digital data output (RS422) is located on the right side of the station.

-Figure 1-4 F1 station and its power/output socket
+Figure 1-4 F1 station

 F1R station

 The only difference between this station and the F1 station is the addition of a recorder module to record signals and numerical parameters.